 Week Two Highlights

 Both Luke Bryan and Megan Moroney delivered fantastic shows.
-Luke brought the energy and hit after hit that fans expect, turning the stadium into one big singalong.
+Luke brought the energy and hit after hit that fans expect, turning the stadium into one big party.
 Megan Moroney proved exactly why she’s one of country music’s fastest-rising stars, connecting with the crowd and delivering a performance that was equal parts fun and heartfelt.

 But when Creed took the stage?
 Everything kicked into another gear.

 The anticipation in the crowd had been building all day, and once the first notes hit, the place absolutely erupted.
-It wasn’t just a concert—it felt like a full-blown moment.
+It wasn’t just a rodeo—it felt like a full-blown rock concert.
 Fans were on their feet, voices raised, reliving the anthems that defined a generation.

 From start to finish, the energy never dipped.
 In a week packed with incredible performances, Creed managed to push the dial past the limit—cranking the excitement to an undeniable 11 out of 10.
-All I could say after that show was, Can You Take Me Higher Houston Rodeo?

 To Be Continued…